Need help filling out your FAFSA?

 4. You'll need to gather specific information before starting the application.

-7. Don't rely only on filing the FAFSA.
+6. Don't rely ONLY on filing the FAFSA.

 In addition to applying for federal aid, you can apply for scholarships and grants from a variety of other organizations, possibly including your school.
 You might qualify for state aid, military education benefits, private loans, or for an employer-sponsored education plan.
 You can also make monthly payments on your tuition.
 If you still feel your aid package isn't enough, contact your school's financial aid office and talk with them about your concerns and what options may be available to you.

-8. You need the complete the FAFSA every year.
+6. You need to complete the FAFSA every year.

 FAFSA is not a one-and-done deal.
 You'll need to complete the full application for every year in which you will be attending college and requesting financial aid, and your packages may vary.